LevonGabrielyan04/dropkey/README.md

 # DropKey

-DropKey is a **free, open-source, and non-profit** end-to-end encrypted application for sharing passwords and other secrets with specific people.
-Secrets are encrypted in the browser before they ever reach the server.
-The server stores only ciphertext and never sees the decryption password.
+DropKey is a **free and open-source** end-to-end encrypted application for sharing passwords and other secrets with specific people, and for private messaging between registered users.
+Secrets and chat messages are encrypted in the browser before they ever reach the server.
+The server stores only ciphertext and never sees decryption keys or passwords.

 **Live:** [https://dropkey.site](https://dropkey.site)